scottvr/vanissh/README.md

 Of course, the more characters in your pattern and the more constraints you specify (position, case-sensitivity) the longer the average time for you to generate a winning vanity key will be.

 But, that's an average, over time, given enough generations..
-I'm not a statistician and *I* know why; perhaps you will all soon know why as well as I try to explain some things.
+I'm not a statistician and *I* know why*; perhaps you will all soon know why as well as I try to explain some things. (*know why I am not a statistician, that is.)

 ## Some Thoughts and Learnings along the way.